 The Maltese composer Reuben Pace has chosen Johanna Beisteiner as soloist for the world premiere of his Concertino for guitar, harpsichord and orchestra at Manoel Theatre during the International Valletta Baroque Festival 2017.

 In addition to her emphasis on classical projects, Johanna Beisteiner gained experience in the field of popular music by recording soundtracks for movies and accompanying literary events such as Farkas dicovers America.
 The guitarist dedicates herself also to dance and singing.
 From 2005 to 2008 she learned Argentine Tango with Rafael Ramirez, who appeared with her in the Tango video clip The Milonguero and the Muse to music by Robert Gulya.
-In 2016 Johanna Beisteiner created the event program Facetas de Tango.
-In this program Johanna performs as guitarist, dancer and singer.
-Her dance partner is Argentinian Jorge Talquenca.
+In 2016 Johanna Beisteiner created the event program Facetas de Tango, in which she performed as guitarist, dancer and singer.

 Johanna Beisteiner plays on a classical Spanish concert guitar made by the Madrid master Paulino Bernabé.
 Besides her concert activity, she gives master classes.